Gobliu/LUFNet-CPC2026/ReadMe.md

 Training and evaluation logs and checkpoints are written under `3D_LJ_Potiential/code/results/` at runtime.
 Post-processing helpers live in:
 - `3D_LJ_Potiential/code/run.sh`
 - `3D_LJ_Potiential/code/show_results.sh`

-### Data notes
-Paths in configs may assume external datasets.
-If you relocate data, update the paths in the config files accordingly.